IDA's Milestones for Animals

 1992

-IDA spearheads the rescue of hundreds of frightened and injured dogs and cats after a devastating fire sweeps through the Oakland/Berkeley hills, destroying more than 3,500 homes.
+IDA spearheads the rescue of hundreds of frightened and injured dogs and cats after the devastating Oakland firestorm, destroying more than 3,500 California homes.

 An IDA lawsuit stops the poisoning of thousands of ground squirrels on California's Concord Naval Weapons Base.